williamkapke/nodeirc/README.md

 Figure out what that darn link was that you can't remember!<br>

 [Stack Overflow](http://stackoverflow.com/questions/tagged/node.js)<br>
 You're problem may already be solved!
-Or if IRC doesn't work out for you- definately give Stack Overflow a whirl.
+Or if IRC doesn't work out for you- definitely give Stack Overflow a whirl.
 Many great experts helping out over there.

 ## World Wide!
 The Node.js community is global.
 It is very important to realized that your mid afternoon crisis is happening at 3AM for others!
-There is no time-of-day that is "best" to seek help.
+(Or should I say 03:00) There is no time-of-day that is "best" to seek help.

 ## What to expect
 The channels are open to all.
 That includes experts, novices, noobies, and... of